VNANNJ Communications

 Back to Blog

-Many of our patients have heart disease but Medicare and supplemental insurance often do not cover all the care they require.
-If you would like to help, please visit our Donation page.
-Get to know Visiting Nurse Association of Northern New Jersey (VNA), and all the home health services available to you and your loved ones, before you have a health emergency.
-We are proud to be the longest-serving VNA in the state of New Jersey, so we know a thing or two about helping seniors.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care services in Morris, Hunterdon, Sussex, Warren, Somerset, and Passaic Counties in Northern New Jersey.
+Healthier Mac & Cheese We’re always looking for ways to help our patients and caregivers stay healthy while enjoying home and family.
+This holiday season, you don't need to give up the mac & cheese everyone enjoys, just lighten it up!
+You can also substitute chickpea-based pasta for even more protein.
+Click here for the recipe.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about what services people need to recover from illness and surgery at home and how to help seniors "age in place" to avoid hospitalization and nursing homes.
+For help in making a plan for successful aging at home before you have a health emergency visit our Guide to Aging at Home.
+And visit www.vnannj.org to learn more about our home health care and hospice services.
+Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
+If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
+The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog